-To build a National Medal of Honor Heritage Center to acknowledge and preserve the stories of those heroes who received our nation's highest military honor, and the wars in which they fought.
+To build a National Medal of Honor Heritage Center that will acknowledge and preserve the stories of those heroes who received our nation's highest military honor, and the wars in which they fought.

 The National Medal of Honor Heritage Center will describe the eras of Medal of Honor history: The Civil War; Indian Campaigns; Wars of American Expansion; Peacetime; World War I; World War II; Korea; Vietnam; the Cold War and the War on Terror in Iraq and Afghanistan.
 Educational exhibits will include memorabilia and artifacts relating to Medal of Honor recipients and include such well-known names as Audie Murphy, Sergeant Alvin York and Jimmie Doolittle.